mfornace/nupack-docs-dev/sources/design.md

 ### Complementarity

-Complementarity constraints are used to constrain the concatenation of one list of domains to be the reverse complement of an equal-length  concatenation of another list of domains:
+A [complementarity constraint](definitions.md#hard-constraints) forces a concatenation of one list of domains to be the reverse complement of an equal-length  concatenation of another list of domains:

 ```python
 comp1 = Complementarity([a, b], [c, d, e])